ChristopherBull/christopherbull.github.io/about/reference-request.md

 ### ✔ Post-Graduate Research Students

-Yes -- If you are a PhD student I have supervised, for example, or had some form of substantial interaction, please [send me a request](#request-a-letter-of-recommendation).
+Yes -- If you are a PhD researcher I have supervised, for example, or had some form of substantial interaction, please [send me a request](#request-a-letter-of-recommendation).

 ### ？Undergraduate and Masters Students